Stationary two-qubit entanglement mediated by one-dimensional plasmonic nanoarrays

 Fig.~\ref{f5} (b) shows that the degree of stationary qubit--qubit entanglement is not only preserved but also slightly enhanced in longer NAs via odd $n$-array mediators compared to even ones.
-The enhancement comes from either zero values or slightly lower values of $\rho_{ee}$ in comparison to the even $n$-array mediators, depending on the odd $n$-array sequence.
+The enhancement comes from either zero values of $\rho_{ee}$ or slightly lower values of $\rho_{ee}$ or $\rho_{gg}$ in comparison to the even $n$-array mediators, depending on the odd $n$-array sequence, as shown in Figs.~S3 and S4 of the SM \cite{Supp}.
 The optimal concurrence at $\omega = \omega_{0}$ follows the two sequences previously identified in the dissipative coupling shown in Fig.~\ref{f2}.
 With the NA sequence $n = 3, 7, 11, ...$ (solid curves in Fig.~\ref{f5} (b)), the concurrence reaches an optimal value at a certain intensity ($40 \lesssim I\lesssim60$ W/cm$^{2}$), beyond which it increases only slightly ($n = 3$ and $n = 7$) or decreases ($n = 11$ and $n = 15$) with increasing field intensity between $56$ W/cm$^{2}$ and $80$ W/cm$^{2}$.
-A further increase in the driving field intensity beyond $100$ W/cm$^{2}$ (figure not shown) eventually leads to a decrease in the concurrence for $n=3$ and $n = 7$, due to an increase in $\rho_{ee}$, but this is already approaching the strong driving regime, where the validity of the effective model remains questionable \cite{Hou2014}.
+A further increase in the driving field intensity beyond $100$ W/cm$^{2}$ (see Fig.~S6 of the SM \cite{Supp}) eventually leads to a decrease in the concurrence for $n=3$ and $n = 7$, due to an increase in $\rho_{ee}$, but this is already approaching the strong driving regime, where the validity of the effective model remains questionable \cite{Hou2014}.